-When shopping for CBD Oil in Canada, you’ll usually find these two main types.
-Full spectrum CBD oil is made with full spectrum CBD distillate, which is resinous substance extracted from the hemp/cannabis plant.
-Full spectrum distillate contains many of the desired natural compounds produced by the plant, including cannabinoids, terpenes, flavonoids and more.
-Hundreds of compounds.
-The CBD concentration in full spectrum distillate can vary but is rarely above 90%.
+If you’ve shopped for CBD Oil in Canada before, you’ll probably have noticed that there are two main types.
+The most popular type of CBD oil in Canada is Full spectrum CBD oil.
+This kind of CBD oil is made with full spectrum CBD distillate—a resinous substance extracted from hemp/cannabis plants.
+Full spectrum distillate is rich with desirable natural compounds produced by its parent plant, including cannabinoids, terpenes, flavonoids and more—hundreds of compounds!
+The CBD concentration in full spectrum distillate can vary, but it usually falls in a range between 70%-90% per volume.
 The THC content of full spectrum CBD distillate is usually somewhere around 0.3-0.5%.

-The key difference between the two is the total absence of THC in a no-THC oil.
-This is important for people who are drug-tested for their jobs as the THC in a full spectrum CBD oil will show up on drug tests.
+The key difference between the two is in THC content.
+Hemp CBD Oil – No THC contains no THC whatsoever.
+This is important for people who are drug-tested for their jobs.
+The THC in a full spectrum CBD oil will show up on drug tests.
 Use a no-THC CBD oil if that’s the case for you.

 Full spectrum CBD oil is more popular overall than CBD oils made using isolate.
-People claim they enjoy the effects more, but science has not yet proven whether this is true.
-If THC is not a problem for you, you may want to use the “Start low, go slow” method and experiment with full spectrum cbd oil if an isolate-based CBD oil has not been working.
+People claim they enjoy the effects more, but science has not yet proven whether this is empirically true.
+If an isolate-based CBD oil is not working for you and THC is not a problem, start on full spectrum cbd oil using the the “Start low, go slow” approach.

 CBD Guide Books